 The Program Cache Buffer contains temporary files that are used to make read and write operations that occur during a recording session smooth and reliable.
-The main usages of the program cache buffer in making a CD-ROM disc are listed below:
+The main usage of the program cache buffer in making a CD-ROM disc are listed below:

-- In the process of preparing the data to be written to the CD Recorder, Media Maker will group certain small files (by default, any file of size less than small size file threshold 200 KB) in bigger temporary files.
-This is done simply to reduce the risk of buffer under-run errors, since otherwise it would take too much overhead to open, read, and close small files, potentially causing errors. - 2.
-If you are importing files from a network or removable disk, in the process of preparing data to be written to the CD Recorder, Media Maker will copy all the files required from the network disk and/or removable disk.
+- 1. In the process of preparing the data to be written to the CD Recorder, NTI Media Maker 9 will group certain small files (by default, any file of size less than small size file threshold 200 KB) in bigger temporary files.
+This is done simply to reduce the risk of buffer under-run errors, since otherwise it would take too much overhead to open, read, and close small files, potentially causing errors. - If you are importing files from a network or removable disk, in the process of preparing data to be written to the CD Recorder, NTI Media Maker 9 will copy all the files required from the network disk and/or removable disk.

-To configure the use of the program cache buffer, choose the Options... item from the Tools menu, and specify a path or tell Media Maker to use same folder that is used by the operating system.
+To configure the use of the program cache buffer, choose the Options... item from the Tools menu, and specify a path or tell NTI Media Maker 9 to use same folder that is used by the operating system.

 You should specify a program cache buffer directory with enough space to hold future temporary files.
-If the program cache buffer has enough available space to hold the entire temporary files created by Media Maker, the recorded data will be written on a single data track on the disc.
-Otherwise, Media Maker will split the data into multiple tracks.
+If the program cache buffer has enough available space to hold all the temporary files created by NTI Media Maker 9, the recorded data will be written on a single data track on the disc.
+Otherwise, NTI Media Maker 9 will split the data into multiple tracks.